17 Local SEO Tips 2020: Guide For Local Business Owners

 Building backlinks to your local website will help you skyrocket your ranking and one of the most important local SEO tips.

 There are a number of ways you can acquire links for your website.

 This may include using PBN (private blog network), buying links, etc, which are all that we called black hat SEO.

-Since it’s called black hat, I guess you already know it, Google doesn’t at all like that.
-They want the links to come naturally – external sites willingly to link out to your site.
+Since it’s called a black hat, I guess you already know it, Google doesn’t at all like that.

 - Create valuable contents that people would like to link to